 - Bloody Butcher corn produces a flavor and character that’s unlike traditional white or yellow corn.
 As one of the original heirloom varieties of corn grown in the area, it serves as the perfect base for our legacy-style mash bill.
 When combined with Heritage rye and malted barley, the result is an unmistakably distinctive flavor profile.

 - A low barrel entry proof of 105 ensures a full flavor spirit with exceptional drinkability.
 When bottled, our Bourbon is unfiltered and at barrel strength.

 As a tribute to his commitment to quality, every bottle of W.H.
 McBrayer Kentucky Straight Bourbon Whiskey features a replica of his authentic signature traced from the letter that started it all.

 Our Kentucky Bourbon celebrates the life, the legacy and the original brand of W.H.
 McBrayer.
 Drawing from the very mash bill he used, we’ve created a new product that honors the past while benefiting from today’s modern distilling techniques.
 We think you’ll enjoy our spirit, but we’ll let you be “The Judge.”

-Become a part of our Legacy Club to be the first to know when the inaugural limited release of W.H.
-McBrayer Kentucky Straight Bourbon Whiskey is available for purchase.
+Become a part of our Legacy Club to be the first to know about upcoming releases of W.H.
+McBrayer Kentucky Straight Bourbon Whiskey.